 We founded Beautiful Together over four years ago.
 Since then we have been able to start and, gratefully, finish fourteen projects and establish four funds.
 The projects all focused on supporting children without families.
 Along the way we have done our best to advocate for these children.
-Many children living in institutions do not have an opportunity to even be adopted.
-This is due to a significant amount of red tape and doors closed by government policies.
+For instance, many of these children living in institutions do not have an opportunity to even be adopted.
+Mainly, this is due to a significant amount of red tape and doors closed by government policies.

 I am honored to have been invited to speak as a Guest Lecturer for the Children Advocacy Program atHarvard Law School.
 My topic is on the realities of failed international adoption policies.
-This is a subject near and dear to my heart, especially given my personal experience with this matter over the past five years – and counting.
+This is a subject near and dear to my heart.
+Moreover, given my personal experience with this matter over the past five years – and counting.

 Thank you to all who have supported Beautiful Together and the work we do.
 We only hope to do far more over time.

-The work of the Child Advocacy Program encompasses a number of initiatives, including policy work and advocating for law reform as it relates to granting vulnerable children living in orphanages around the world the human rights they deserve.
+The work of the Child Advocacy Program encompasses a number of initiatives.
+For instance, policy work and advocating for law reform.
+Law reform as it relates to granting vulnerable children living in orphanages around the world.
+As well as the human rights they deserve.
 If you would like to help support this movement, please add your name to this petition.